How To Calibrate Your HDTV

 - Your calibration disc

-- A Blu-ray player if you are using and HD calibration disc.
+- Blu-ray player if you are using a HD calibration disc

 If you are not familiar with your TV’s picture mode menu, now is a good time to grab the owner’s manual on how to locate and use this function.
 Some TV manufactures now have their owners manual available to view right from the TV itself.
 Once you become familiar with your sets menus, check for any picture enhancement options such has detail enhancement, edge enhancement , skin tone enhancement and etc., and make sure these are turned off.
 Leaving these features on will keep you from getting your best possible calibrated picture.